milkyicedtea/RPG/README.md

 - Website: [PySimpleGUI.org](https://PySimpleGUI.org)

 ## Extra
-If something breaks, please let me know by messaging on discord (preferrably) or twitter.
-You can find both on my github profile
+If something breaks, please let me know by messaging on discord or open a github issue (preferrably these 2) or twitter (i don't check as much).
+You can find both my discord and twitter on my github profile

 ## No GUI Version
-> It was more convenient for me to drop the version, so it is not as updated as the version with a GUI (it's much much simpler).
-From version 1.1 it will be removed, but you can always find it in the 1.0 source code if you need it :)
+> It was more convenient for me to drop this for every release, so it will not be as updated as the one with a GUI (it's much much simpler for me).
+From release 1.1 i will only add it for major version/fixes.
+You can ask me for a specific no GUI release only if you really really need it (ex: project that needs this).

+## Using this in other Github Projects
+Please ask me!
+I will most likely be happy to say yes, but please just ask before you use this, it really doesn't take much to do!
+You can use my discord (preferrably) or twitter :)
+P.S.: Please don't open any issue regarding this as i will probably close them.
+I'd like anything related to this to be discussed in private.